ChrisBlom/Denotator/README.md

 Denotator is a lightweight Haskell framework that allows you the use GHCi as an interactive tool to explore formal semantics.

-Formal semantics is a subfield from linguistics which studies how meaning of language using mathematical tools.
+Formal semantics is a subfield from linguistics which studies meaning using mathematical tools.
 This project makes it easy to do semantics in Haskell.

 Prerequisites